Throughout the human history of Capitol Reef, women have played a role.

 Ellen was born to a middle class family in Ohio that produced many explorers; namely her brother John Wesley Powell, the famous southwestern explorer who charted the Colorado River and more.
 Ellen attended Wheaton College and studied botany, later marrying cartographer and geographer Almon Thompson.
 In 1871, J.W.
 Powell asked Ellen's husband to lead a charting expedition through the only unmapped area in the lower 48 states.
 The trip would zig zag across the Utah - Arizona border and eventually lead the group through the Waterpocket Fold and what is now Capitol Reef National Park.
 Ellen joined the expedition as a botonist and was the only woman on the crew.

 Rena Holt and her husband were two of the first white settlers to come to Fruita.
 In 1895, they were living in a boarded up tent when Rena gave birth to her first baby, a girl named Myrtle Ivy.
 Rena was 19 and her husband was 21 at the time.
-Sadly, Myrtle Ivy died from a scorpion sting after only three months.
+Sadly, Myrtle Ivy died from a scorpion sting at only three months old.
 Rena went on to have seven healthy children, many of whom lived into their 90’s.
 The Holts eventually built their home not too far from where the Petroglyph Panel is today.
 Rena worked as a midwife in the Fruita community and was known to be competent and reliable.
 She aided in at least 55 births without the help of a doctor.
 Rena would stay with the new mothers for the first ten days after the birth.
 She charged $10 for her services, but would often barter or accept produce in exchange for her work.
 Rena was also the head of Fruita’s Relief Society, the Mormon women’s aid and social organization.

 Mary Jane Behunin Johnson Cooper